roeera/kops/docs/cli/kops_edit.md

   When you have done this, kops will use the editor that you have set.

   kops edit does not update the cloud resources, to apply the changes use "kops update cluster".

+  Note: "--state" flag refers to kops config file and not to terraform tfstate file.

 ### Examples